 Congressman O’Rourke also spoke on the significant growth Ft.
 Bliss is undergoing and the impact it currently has on El Paso at this time.
 Ft.
 Bliss currently holds 29,000 active duty soldiers and 70,000 family members.
 The congressman expressed how we have a moral purpose to support the military, putting Ft.
 Bliss first foot forward.

 Commissioner Leon and Congressman O’Rourke vocalized how valuable community meetings are, elaborating on the importance of holding such meetings in order to gain knowledge on the opinions and expectations of our constituents.
 Immediately following the meeting, our precinct 1 constituents had the opportunity to bring up questions and concerns Congressman O’Rourke was able to touch light upon as he answered each question.

-During the April 14, 2014 Commissioners Court session, Commissioner Leon presented a resolution declaring April 14, 2014 as UTEP Women’s Basketball Team Day.
+During the April 14, 2014 Commissioners Court session, Commissioner Leon presented a resolution, approved by the court, declaring April 14, 2014 as UTEP Women’s Basketball Team Day.
 Head Coach Keitha Adams and Director of Athletics Bob Stull, along with other UTEP staff members graciously accepted the much deserved recognition made on this eventful occasion.